Las Vegas: History

 A young Mexican scout named Rafael Rivera is credited as the first non-Native American to encounter the valley, in 1829.
 Trader Antonio Armijo led a 60-man party along the Spanish Trail to Los Angeles, California, in 1829.
 In 1844, John C. Frémont arrived, and his writings helped lure pioneers to the area.
 Downtown Las Vegas's Fremont Street is named after him.

-Eleven years later, members of the Church of Jesus Christ of Latter-day Saints chose Las Vegas as the site to build a fort halfway between Salt Lake City and Los Angeles, where they would travel to gather supplies.
-The fort was abandoned several years afterward.
+Eleven years later, members of the Church of Jesus Christ of Latter-day Saints chose Las Vegas as the site to build a fort along the Mormon Road, which ran between Salt Lake City and southern California; the fort was abandoned in 1857.
 The remainder of this Old Mormon Fort can still be seen at the intersection of Las Vegas Boulevard and Washington Avenue.

 Las Vegas was founded as a city in 1905, when 110 acre of land adjacent to the Union Pacific Railroad tracks were auctioned in what would become the downtown area.
 In 1911, Las Vegas was incorporated as a city.